A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Conclusion

 \section{Conclusion}

+In the present study, we aimed at reproducing the results of methods for identifying spoofed traffic at IXPs that were presented at IMC'17.
+Using different but equivalent data sets, scripts provided by the authors, as well as an extended, independently written tool set, we could reproduce certain general observations of the paper and pursue an extended, thorough analysis of the various results.

-Following a purely algorithmic approach, we could not reproduce the results of IMC'17.
-Instead, the majority of packets identified as ``invalid'' appeared as false positives.
-In trying to reproduce the paper \textit{Detection, Classification, and Analysis of Inter-Domain Traffic with Spoofed Source IP Addresses}~\cite{lskrf-dcait-17}, we found that the manual component of the methodology \one represents the major challenge in terms of reproducability, and has \two a significant effect on the results; this highlights challenges in deploying approaches based on current methods in an automated fashion.
+Following a purely algorithmic approach, however, we could not reproduce the results of IMC'17.
+Instead, the majority of packets identified as ``invalid'' (spoofed) appeared as false positives.
+Our further analysis of the problem space and the specific outcomes on the control and the data plane revealed a structural shortcoming of the proposed method.
+Source address validation of data packets against the control plane is more intricate than considered.

+In trying to reproduce the paper \textit{Detection, Classification, and Analysis of Inter-Domain Traffic with Spoofed Source IP Addresses}~\cite{lskrf-dcait-17}, we found that the manual component of the methodology \one represents the major challenge in terms of reproducibility, and has \two a significant effect on the results; this highlights challenges in deploying approaches based on current methods in an automated~fashion.